BRIDGE BIDDING

 • 2H or 2S should not have 4 cards in other major

-• Must have 2 to top 4 honours (if J is one must be supported by 10)
+• Must have 2 of top 4 honours (if J is one must be supported by 10)

 • Favourable vulnerability